matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 powerlevel below `m.visibility`.
 This relation controls whether *clients* should display an event or hide it.

+Additionally, an event with relation `m.visibility` may have a content field `reason` used to display a human-readable reason for which the original event is hidden (e.g. "Message pending moderation", "First time posters are moderated", etc.)

 ### Server behavior

 No changes in server behavior.